subvisual/notes-app/README.md

 _We might come up with a better name, but for now it's the Notes App_

-This is a simple note taking app that makes the most of crypto wallets to annonimusly store notes.
+This is a simple note taking app that makes the most of crypto wallets to anonymously store notes.

 You can connect your wallet, and then sign two simple strings - the first will function as your unique identifier, the second as your decryption key.